Create a Website Account - Manage notification subscriptions, save form progress and more.

 An owner may act as a general contractor and perform construction work only if they, own and occupy as their primary residence, the property listed on the permit as the site address.
 A notarized statement is required and they are subject to the same code inspections as a contractor would be.

-Most permit forms and many documents are available online, or at City Hall.
-Applications must be submitted to:De Soto City HallBuilding Inspection Department32905 W 84th StreetDe Soto, KS 66018
+All permit forms and many documents are available online, or at City Hall.
+Online applications are available for Residential ROW Permits, Residential Miscellaneous Permits (Roofing, Electric, Plumbing, Fence, and HVAC), and Private Wastewater Resale Inspection Permits.
+All other permits require PDF applications which can be submitted to:De Soto City HallBuilding Inspection Department32905 W 84th StreetDe Soto, KS 66018

 If a fine amount is listed on the back of your ticket and you wish to plead guilty or no contest to the charge, you can pay it prior to your court date without attending court.
 If it says COURT on the back of your ticket, you must appear in court on the date and time listed on the front of your ticket.
 Court costs are assessed even if you do not attend court and you must pay the total amount due.

-Forms of payments accepted: Cash, Check, Money Order, Debit/Credit Card.
+Forms of payments accepted: Cash, Check, Money Order, Debit/Credit Card, Online Payments

 Please make check or money order payable to: De Soto Municipal Court

 32905 W. 84th Street / PO Box C, De Soto, Kansas 66018

 *Please include your citation when mailing in your payment.
 You will need to sign it and select whether you are pleading guilty or no contest.

 32905 W. 84th Street, De Soto, Kansas 66018

 Regular business hours are Monday through Friday, 8:00 a.m. to 4:30 p.m.